vighnesh32/Computer-Vision-Project/README.md

        Expression label of each image for training set.
     - Testing set (labels/list_label_test.txt)
        Expression label of each image for testing set.

+ 2. Machine leanrning algorithms trained with their hyperparameters are MLP_HOG, MLP_SWIFT, SVM_HOG, SVM_SIFT AND CNN